SuxPorT/100-days-code-python-bootcamp/advanced/day-74/README.md

-# Day 74 - Advanced - Aggregate & Merge Data with Pandas: Analyse the LEGO Dataset
+# Day 74

+## Aggregate & Merge Data with Pandas: Analyse the LEGO Dataset